How to Use Instagram for Ecommerce: The Ultimate Guide for Online Sellers

 Instagram (IG) made its debut in 2010.
-At first, like many social media platforms, it was a fun place to post photos and keep in touch with old friends.
+At first, like many social media platforms, it was a fun place for Instagram users to post photos and keep in touch with old friends.
 But today, it’s a veritable powerhouse that’s become a critical channel for boosting eCommerce sales and brand awareness.

 According to the Pew Research Center, 71%of American adults between the ages of 18–29 use Instagram.
 A Global Web Index report revealed that 27% of internet users discover new products via social media advertising and another 23% find brands through comments or recommendations on social media.
 If your business is not on social media (Instagram especially), you’re missing out.

 Instagram can support your eCommerce business in several ways, from increasing your reach to bringing in sales.
-Let’s review the steps you can take to make the most out of Instagram to achieve your business goals.
+Let’s review the steps you can take to make the most out of Instagram to achieve your business goals, and reach potential customers.

 Create an Instagram business account